martin-lizner/trezor-ssh-agent/README.md

 * No other Trezor app (like myTREZOR webpage) can be running simultaneously.
 * BIP32 path is currently fixed by constant Identity URI to just one public key per device.
 * KeepKey device not supported, this may change in future.
-* They are troubles on USB level that makes device deattach from time to time.
-Unplug&plug device or/and restart Trezor SSH Agent to workaround it.
+* They are troubles on USB level that makes device init last some time (10-20 sec) in certain situations.
 This problem will be hopefully fixed by MultiBit guys soon.

 ### Getting started